 Many companies nowadays adapt and scale up by using AP software to optimize their AP ratio and fulfill business expectations.
 In the following section, we will discuss how you can capitalize on this technology and avoid a bad reputation with your suppliers.

-AP Days optimization with AP Software
+AP Days Optimization with AP Software

 Inevitably, bottlenecks in the Accounts Payable process can cause companies to miss out on paying invoices on time, which leads to a high DPO and various other consequences.
 However, with AP automation software, businesses can avoid this by streamlining their processes in the following ways:

 - Faster invoice processing with automation – AP software enables you to submit invoices from your suppliers directly via email, FTP, or even with your mobile phone.
 With that, you no longer need to scan the documents or send them via post.
-This can speed up the invoice process, and help you save precious time and money.
+This can speed up the invoice processing, and help you save precious time and money.

 - Elimination of manual data entry – Countless hours of your staff are saved as no one has to type information from invoices into a software system manually.
 This enables your organization to pay invoices faster.